By Mohammed Faraz Khan, Engagement Manager, Zinnov; Richa Kejriwal, Marketing, Zinnov

 3. Competitive Total Rewards Strategy

-Compensation, of course, has an eminent role to play in any organization’s talent management strategy.
-In order to become an employer of choice and retain new-age digital talent, companies generally adopt one of the three compensation philosophies mentioned below:
+Compensation, of course, has a prominent role to play in any organization’s talent management strategy.
+In order to become an employer of choice and retain new-age digital talent, companies generally adopt one of the three compensation philosophies illustrated below:

 4. New-age strategies for Talent Acquisition

-With the new-age talent moving online, to become an employer of choice companies need to move the hunt for talent online and leverage a plethora of technologies to attract talent.
+With the new-age talent moving online, to become an employer of choice companies need to move the hunt for talent online and leverage a plethora of technologies and tools to attract talent.
 Organizations are revamping their hiring techniques by using a combination of active and passive hiring.
 There is an evident increase in the use of new-age technologies for attracting talent.
-Some of the most sought-after new age hiring techniques that companies are resorting to are:
+Some of the most sought-after new-age hiring techniques that companies are leveraging include:

 e) Hiring through social media